gis-taiwan/GIS2019-DelegateInfoLookup/README.md

 # GIS2019-DelegateInfoLookup
-For delegate to lookup their information durning symposium
+For delegate to lookup their information during symposium.